Howard Mosby: Career

 Mosby is a Certified Public Accountant.
-Beginning his healthcare career in internal audit at the Grady Health System, Mosby quickly rose thru the managerial ranks and became Vice President of Faculty Contracts Administration in the Division of Medical Affairs at the major healthcare institution.
+Beginning his healthcare career in internal audit at the Grady Health System, Mosby quickly rose through the managerial ranks and became Vice President of Faculty Contracts Administration in the Division of Medical Affairs at the major healthcare institution.

 Mosby was first elected to the Georgia House of Representatives in 2002.
 Mosby is a Democrat, formerly serving District 83.

-Mosby serves on four House committees; Ways & Means, Health and Human Services, Governmental Affairs and State Planning and Community Affairs.
+Mosby served on four House committees; Ways & Means, Health and Human Services, Governmental Affairs and State Planning and Community Affairs.

 In 2006, Mosby graduated from the Flemming Leadership Institute and was given the Arthur S. Flemming Award.

 In 2009, Mosby assumed the chairmanship of the DeKalb County delegation to the Georgia House of Representatives.

-Mosby currently serves as Chairman of the Board of Directors of the 1st Choice Credit Union, and Chairman of the Advisory Board of the East Lake Branch of the Metropolitan YMCA.
+Mosby currently serves as chairman of the Board of Directors of the 1st Choice Credit Union, and chairman of the advisory board of the East Lake Branch of the Metropolitan YMCA.
 He also served on the board of the Georgia Charitable Care Network as its treasurer.
 Rep. Mosby is also the past Treasurer of the National Black Caucus of State Legislators.
 He is a co-founder and Treasurer of the Health Education Advocacy Learning Collaborative (H.E.A.L.)

 On May 22, 2018, Mosby was defeated in the Democratic primary by Becky Evans.
-No Republican has qualified to run in the general election of November 2018.
+No Republican qualified to run in the general election of November 2018.